-Chipotle Virginia customer tested positive for Norovirus: official
+Chipotle shares fall on Norovirus, rodent incidents

 Norovirus is the No. 1 cause of illness from contaminated food in the United States, resulting in an estimated 19 million to 21 million illnesses annually, according to the Centers for Disease Control and Prevention.
 It is highly contagious and can spread from person to person, as well as through food prepared by an infected person.
 Symptoms include cramping, nausea, vomiting, and diarrhea.

-Reporting by Lisa Baertlein in Boston; Editing by Matthew Lewis and Chris Reese
+Reporting by Lisa Baertlein in Boston; Editing by Chris Reese and Meredith Mazzilli